CedarStreetGarage/ocaml-c-behavior-cloning-robot/README.md

 ## __Build Requirements - Main System__

-you will need the following things on your Raspberry Pi:
+You will need the following things on your Raspberry Pi:

 System stuff:
 * Kernel headers (for v4l2)
 * v4l2 and associated utilities (v4l2-dev, v4l2-ctl, etc.)
 * libjpeg (basically for debugging camera issues by optionally saving to file)

 gcc stuff:
 * Modern toolchain (gcc 4.9.2)

 OCaml stuff:
 * Modern toolchain (4.03.0)

 Raspberry Pi specific configuration:
  * Add the following to /boot/cmdline.txt
-        - dwc_otg.fiq_fsm_mask=0x3
+  * dwc_otg.fiq_fsm_mask=0x3

 LCD display:
 * Add the following to /boot/config.txt
-        - gpu_mem=16
+ * gpu_mem=16
-        - hdmi_group=2
+ * hdmi_group=2
-        - hdmi_mode=4
+ * hdmi_mode=4

 ## __Build Requirements - Arduino__

+You will need the following things for the Arduino:

 * RCArduino (???)

 ## __To Do__

 1. Fix the backpropagation C code
 2. Determine proper ad hoc method for image pre-processing
 3. Document the Arduino requirements
 4. Add the Arduino code base